Senior Director, Special Events

-- Serve as liaison for celebrity designer and party planner David Tutera and his representatives in regard to the gala’s event design at the National Building Museum.
+- Serve as liaison for celebrity designer, David Tutera, and his representatives in conjunction with the design at the National Building Museum.

 - Assist in securing Honorary Congressional co-chairs and committee in support of director of policy/advocacy and president and founder.

 - Manage sponsorship committees and provide committee support, including prospecting, solicitation, follow-up and stewardship.